NFischer08/Semi24-Fileexplorer/README.md

    cd Semi24-Fileexplorer
    ```

-4. Run
+4. Compile

    |        in development mode         |      in release mode      |
    |:----------------------------------:|:-------------------------:|
    | ``` cargo tauri dev --no-watch ``` | ``` cargo tauri build ``` |

+5. Run

+    When using development mode, this step isn't needed.
+However, if you build it in release mode, you first need to locate your executable (`src-tauri/target/release/`).
+Now you can either run it there or move it to a place of your preference.

 ## How to use it
-First of all you should start the program.
+First, you should start the program.
-It will initialise the needed path structure.
+It will initialize the necessary path structure.
+Since it will still need the model and weights ([here](src-tauri/data/model)) make sure to insert them.
 After that you can configure the program to your preferences (see [config](CONFIG.md)).
-Now you can use the program just like you want to.
+After restarting it, you can use the program just like you want to.

-The following apects are supported by our program:
+Note that it may take a bit to initialize the database depending on the size of your filesystem.
+Searching will therefore take some seconds until it will work properly.

+Our program supports the following aspects:

-- **right click** on entries (copy, paste, cut, delete, rename and open)
+- **right click** on entries (copy, paste, cut, delete, rename, and open)
-- **double click** on entries to open them
+- **double-click** on entries to open them
 - **navigation buttons**: up to go to the parent folder, left to go to the previous folder and right to revert your click on the left button
 - input field to enter a filepath
 - input field to enter your search term